Why Make Your Bed?

 Do you make your bed regularly?
 Generally speaking, people fall into one of two camps when it comes to making their beds:

-1) Making your bed is important because it sets the tone for the day.
-(Plus, it looks
+1) Making your bed sets the tone for the day.
+(Plus, it looks nice!)

-2) Don't bother making your bed -- you're just going to get back in it again that night.
+2) Don't bother making your bed -- you'll just get back in it again.

 Admiral William H. McRaven falls firmly into the first camp.
 In 2014, the Admiral gave a popular commencement speech at the University of Texas at Austin.
 He shared 10 lessons he learned from SEAL training that can help anyone better deal with life's challenges.